 - Place the cumin seeds, garlic scapes, parsley, cilantro and oregano in the bowl of a food processor.

 - Process, pausing to scrape down the sides if needed, until everything is chopped uniformly and fairly fine - you want the garlic scape pieces to be about the size of rice grains.

 - Add the vinegar, oil, salt and pepper and pulse briefly to combine.

 - Scrape the chimichurri sauce into a small bowl.
-Allow it to sit at room temperature for an hour at least before using, so that they flavors have a chance to blend together.
+Allow it to sit at room temperature for an hour at least before using, it so that the flavors have a chance to blend together.

 - Serve as an accompaniment to grilled meats, on tacos, burritos, burgers, scrambled eggs, etc. Store leftovers in the fridge for up to a week, but bring back to room temperature before serving.

-But, you just wan’t beat it as a topping for steak!
+But, you just can’t beat it as a topping for steak!